By Bernd Debusmann Jr

 In late October, Boeing reported a sharp drop in Q3 earnings due to the ongoing grounding of the Boeing 737 Max, but said it still expects regulatory approval this year to return the plane to service.

 The company booked an additional $900 million in costs due to the Max as it reported much lower profits than analysts expected.
-The top-selling Max has been grounded since mid-March following two deadly crashes.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The top-selling Max has been grounded since mid-March following two deadly crashes.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.